 A.J.
-Kazimi is the founder and Chief Executive Officer of Cumberland Pharmaceuticals Inc. (CPI) and has served as the Chairman of Cumberland Emerging Technology’s (CET) Board of Directors and Chief Executive Officer since inception.
-His career includes nearly 30 years in the biopharmaceutical industry.
+Kazimi is the Chief Executive Officer of Cumberland Pharmaceuticals Inc. and has served as the Chairman of Cumberland Emerging Technology’s (CET) Board of Directors and Chief Executive Officer since inception.
+His career includes over 30 years in the biopharmaceutical industry.
 At Cumberland, he has overseen the development and FDA approval of the company’s Acetadote® and Caldolor® brands, while also leading the acquisition of the Company’s five other commercial products.
 He was responsible for Cumberland’s initial public offering and listing on the NASDAQ stock exchange.
 Prior to joining our company, he spent eleven years helping to build Therapeutic Antibodies Inc., an international biopharmaceutical company.
 As President and Chief Operating Officer, he made key contributions to that company’s growth from its start-up phase through its initial public offering and listing on the London stock exchange.
 Mr. Kazimi started his career at Brown-Forman Corporation, rising through a series of management positions and helping to launch several new products.
-Mr. Kazimi serves on the board of directors for the Nashville Health Care Council, an association of the largest concentration of healthcare companies in the U.S., as well as the Gettysburg Foundation which works with the National Park Service to preserve the historic military park.
-Mr. Kazimi is also an Advisory Board member for the University of Notre Dame’s new School of Global Affairs and a member of the Visiting Committee at Loyola University New Orleans’ College of Business.
-He previously served on the Board of Aegis Sciences Corporation, a federally certified forensic toxicology laboratory.
+Mr. Kazimi serves on the board of directors for the Nashville Health Care Council, an association of the largest concentration of healthcare companies in the U.S., as well as the Gettysburg Foundation which works with the National Park Service to preserve the historic military park, and the Tennessee Historical Society.
+Mr. Kazimi is also an Advisory Board member for the University of Notre Dame’s new School of Global Affairs and Chairman of the Visiting Committee at Loyola University New Orleans’ College of Business.
 He holds a B.S. from the University of Notre Dame and an M.B.A. from the Vanderbilt University Owen Graduate School of Management.
-The Board believes that Mr. Kazimi brings strategic insight, leadership and a history of successful execution to the Company along with a wealth of experience in both the biopharmaceutical industry and the development of emerging companies.

 Kenneth J. Holroyd, M.D., MBA has academic and industry experience as a physician, scientist, and businessman.
 He is at Vanderbilt University Medical Center (VUMC) as Vice President for Technology Transfer, focusing on facilitating VUMC’s technology transfer and enterprise development activities, and corporate research alliances.
 He also represents VUMC on the Board of Directors for Friends in Global Health, LLC, Acuitec, and Launch Tennessee.
 Dr. Holroyd completed clinical medical training in internal medicine, pulmonary medicine, and anesthesiology at Johns Hopkins and the National Heart, Lung and Blood Institute.
 He has been involved in disease focused immunology, gene mapping, gene discovery, target validation, and therapeutics research and development in academia and industry.
 In addition, as former Chief Operating Officer of a public biopharmaceutical company, Dr. Holroyd led efforts in business development and licensing, clinical and preclinical research, regulatory affairs, quality assurance, corporate communications, investor relations and human resources over a seven-year period.